cyanreg/avtransport/draft-avtransport-spec.md

 The LDPC variant to be used is **irregular**, systematic, with no subblocks.
 The full block, along with the check data, shall be sent to an LDPC decoder.

+To ease implementations, only three different lengths are used:
+ - 168-bit message, 64-bit parity
+ - 224-bit message, 64-bit parity
+ - 2016-bit message, 768-bit parity

 For reference, the following code MAY be used to compute the LDPC parity data:
 ```c
 To be done
 ```

 The following **H** matrices below shall be used for encoding (via the pseudocode above) and decoding.
 Implementations are free to convert them to G matrices and use conventional encoding methods.
+The matrices are optimized for AWGN channels, but they will perform nearly as well anywhere else.

 #### ldpc_168_64
 ```